KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/header-landmark.md

 ### Focus

-- Can be targeted with a skip link, but the skip link will typically be labeled “skip to navigation.”
+- Can be targeted with a skip link, but the skip link will typically be labeled “skip to navigation”
 - Use `tabindex="-1"` to make the header targetable with a skip link.
 - The `<header>` itself isn’t focusable with the tab key.